Leunsel/CheatEngineLua/docs/Manifold-Framework.md

 processHandler:AutoAttach("Game.exe")
 ```

+A `KNOWN` entry may declare what it `needs` and that it is `optional`. `Boot` skips such a module,
+with one Info line rather than a failure, when a need was skipped or failed or is otherwise not
+there, and when its file is not shipped with the table. `teleporterMap` is the first of these:
+it needs `teleporter`, so the `skip = { teleporter = true }` above still boots cleanly, and a table
+that does not ship `Manifold.TeleporterMap.lua` is not told its boot is incomplete.

 `options.only` restricts the walk to a list of keys, `options.skip` removes keys from it,
 `options.after` runs a post-load hook per module, and `options.stopOnError` turns the first
 failure into an error instead of a collected report. `options.verify` defaults to true and runs